 Application to Graduate Certificate Programs

 Candidates must submit all application materials directly to the Office of Graduate Admission.
+Please see the website for more specific mailing instructions http://usm.maine.edu/graduateadmissions.
 Candidates for admission must submit:

-- Application for Certificate Program, including a $25 nonrefundable application fee;
+- Online application for Certificate Program, including a $25 nonrefundable application fee;

 - Official transcripts or copies of official transcripts from all colleges and universities from which you received a degree;